ovinc/imgseries/README.md

 Quick start
 ===========

 Below is some information to use the functions available in **imgseries**.
-Please also consult docstrings and the example Jupyter notebooks *Examples_ImgSeries.ipynb*, *Examples_GreyLevel.ipynb* and *Examples_ContourTracking.ipynb* for more details and examples.
+Please also consult docstrings and the example Jupyter notebooks *ImgSeries_Static.ipynb*, *ImgSeries_Interactive.ipynb*, *GreyLevel.ipynb* and *ContourTracking.ipynb* for more details and examples.

 The management of file series, possibly spread out over multiple folders, follows the scheme of `filo.Series`.
 In particular, image files are attributed a unique `num` identifier that starts at 0 in the first folder.
 See `filo` documentation for details.
-All classes below are children of `filo.Series`:

-- `ImgSeries` (directly inherits from `filo.Series`)
+The `ImgSeries` thus directly inherits from `filo.Series`.
-- `GreyLevel` (inherits from `ImgSeries`)
-- `ContourTracking` (inherits from `ImgSeries`)

 *Warning*